innoq/tabelle/README.md

 The contract is that the `<th>` elements receive a `name` attribute which corresponds to the query parameter which will perform filtering for this column.
 If you leave the `name` column away, the column will remain unchanged.

 What Tabelle does is generate a form for your table in an HTML form and then generate a different header for each column which has the input fields you need in order to perform querying against your backend.
-In order to be able to handle tables which contain other form elements, Tabelle connects the input fields to the generated table via the `form` attribute so that it is also possible to embed other forms inside of your table.
+The HTML form for Tabelle is rendered next to your table and connected to the filter inputs in your table via the [form](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Input#htmlattrdefform) attribute.
+This means that you can also have other HTML forms embedded inside of your HTML table if you want to.

 By default, Tabelle will generate a text input field with the name specified by the `<th>` element (e.g. `foo`).
 This means that when you input text in the field and the form submits, a query will be generated with the query parameter `?foo={your text}`.

 By default, Tabelle will also generate a sort option for sorting ascending or decending.
 This is also an input field which will have the name `sort`.
 The value for the input will be the name of your column plus the direction (e.g. for `<th name="bar">` the inputs with values `bar-asc` and `bar-desc` will be generated.)
 This means that when you select an arrow and the form submits, a query will be generated with the query paramter `?sort={{name}-asc or {name}-desc}`.
 By default, Tabelle generates the value `asc` for ascending and `desc` for decending sort order.

-By default, Tabelle will autosubmit the wrapping form whenever the user inputs a filter or clicks on the arrows in order to sort the column.
+By default, Tabelle will autosubmit its form whenever the user inputs a filter or clicks on the arrows in order to sort the column.
 Tabelle will take the result from submitting the form and replace the `<ta-belle>` element with the `<ta-belle>` element with the same `id` that is retrieved from the server.

 **The sorting and filtering logic need to be implemented in the backend.**